nimroddolev/akuvox/README.md

 ### Door Open Events
 Whenever a door is opened, the `akuvox_door_update` event is fired in Home Assistant.

-For example, an automation to send a notification whenever a door is opened:
+This could be used in an automation to send a notification whenever a door is opened:

 ```
 trigger: